Round Dollar (RD) Trading 0% Lower Over Last Week

-Round Dollar (RD) traded flat against the dollar during the twenty-four hour period ending at 12:00 PM ET on July 28th.
-During the last week, Round Dollar has traded 0% lower against the dollar.
-One Round Dollar token can now be purchased for approximately $2.05 or 0.00006728 BTC on popular exchanges.
-Round Dollar has a total market cap of $1.93 billion and $5.64 worth of Round Dollar was traded on exchanges in the last day.
+Round Dollar (RD) traded flat against the dollar during the 1 day period ending at 9:00 AM ET on July 31st.
+Round Dollar has a market cap of $1.93 billion and approximately $5.64 worth of Round Dollar was traded on exchanges in the last day.
+Over the last seven days, Round Dollar has traded down 0% against the dollar.
+One Round Dollar token can currently be purchased for $2.05 or 0.00006728 BTC on popular exchanges.

 - Kitty Inu (KITTY) traded 1.9% higher against the dollar and now trades at $95.84 or 0.00338062 BTC.